10-18-2020, 01:18 PM

 Primary Finisher: Wisteria Waltz

-Primary Finisher Description: Lights Out (Luz) / Running Corkscrew European Uppercut (Blythe) combination.
-When they perform this move, Luz will usually be the first to move with Blythe just a step behind, meaning that by the time Blythe hits the uppercut, Luz is already airborne and holding the opponent’s head, allowing the blow to snap their head back for far greater impact when Luz pulls them to the mat.
+Primary Finisher Description: Lights Out (Luz) / Running Corkscrew European Uppercut (Amelia) combination.
+When they perform this move, Luz will usually be the first to move with Amelia just a step behind, meaning that by the time Amelia hits the uppercut, Luz is already airborne and holding the opponent’s head, allowing the blow to snap their head back for far greater impact when Luz pulls them to the mat.

-Secondary Finisher Description: Luz will take the opponent down into La Mágica.
-Once she’s got the armbar portion of the hold applied, Blythe will slip in and tie up the rest of the opponent’s limbs with the Barrier Cage, creating a unique double submission hold that targets every portion of the opponent’s body at once.
-This finisher won’t be used as often as the Wisteria Waltz, primarily due to the fact that the only way these two are likely going to get a submission win with the Everlasting Oath is to guarantee they’ve taken the victim’s partner(s) completely out of the equation first so it can’t be broken up.
+Tertiary Finisher Description: Luz will take the opponent down into La Mágica.
+Once she’s got the armbar portion of the hold applied, Amelia will slip in and tie up the rest of the opponent’s limbs with the Barrier Cage, creating a unique double submission hold that targets every portion of the opponent’s body at once.
+This finisher won’t be used as often as the Wisteria Waltz or the Moonlight Conjuring, primarily due to the fact that the only way these two are likely going to get a submission win with the Everlasting Oath is to guarantee they’ve taken the victim’s partner(s) completely out of the equation first so it can’t be broken up.

 Signature Moves: